zabbix/zabbix/templates/app/etcd_http/README.md

 This template is designed to monitor `etcd` by Zabbix that works without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-The template `Etcd by HTTP ` — collects metrics by help of HTTP agent from `/metrics` endpoint.
+The template `Etcd by HTTP` — collects metrics by help of HTTP agent from `/metrics` endpoint.

 > Refer to the [vendor documentation](https://etcd.io/docs/v3.5/op-guide/monitoring/#metrics-endpoint).

 **For the users of  `etcd version <= 3.4` !**

 > In `etcd v3.5` some metrics have been deprecated.
 See more details on [Upgrade etcd from 3.4 to 3.5](https://etcd.io/docs/v3.4/upgrades/upgrade_3_5/).
 Please upgrade your `etcd` instance, or use older `Etcd by HTTP` template version.

-This template has been tested on:
+This template was tested on:

-- etcd, version 3.5.6
+- Etcd, version 3.5.6

 ## Setup